-Even after this rigorous process of treating the wood you will still need to acclimatise the floorboards to the environment where they will be laid.
+Even after this rigorous process of treating the wood, you will still need to acclimatise the engineered floorboards to the environment where they will be laid.
 This process is known as E.M.C (Equilibrium Moisture Content).
-When installing solid timber flooring in your home you should leave the floorboards in the area where they will be laid for up to 6 weeks to further adapt to the relative humidity of your location.
+When installing solid timber flooring in your home you should leave the engineered timber floorboards in the area where they will be laid for up to 6 weeks to further adapt to the relative humidity of your location.

 - Premium look and feel

 - Very smooth surface with no joining edges